What is Endometrial Cancer?

 - Fatigue

-Many of these symptoms can be caused by less serious conditions, but if they are persistent or unusual for you, it’s important to see a doctor.
+These symptoms are common to many less serious conditions, but if they are new, persistent, or frequent, it’s important to see a doctor.
 Early diagnosis can make a big difference to treatment outcomes.
+If you are experiencing any symptoms that are worrying you, it is important that you report this to your GP.

 What are the causes?